 What is it?

 Developing phonemic awareness is important because it creates the building blocks for spelling and word recognition skills.
+In fact, it is a critical foundational piece to learning to read and write.
 Phonemic awareness is one of the best indicators of how well children will learn to read during the first two years of school.
 Students at risk for reading challenges often have lower levels of phonemic awareness than their peers.